naveedalirehmani/Obsidian/Next.js.md

 ### Client component caching ( app router )

 If you want the caching behaviour explained above for the server components in the client components, you can use a library like a tanstack query for this.

 ---

+### Configuring Metadata

+You have 2 options for defining meta for pages.
+1. Export a static metadata object
+2. Export a dynamic generateMetadata function.

+---